yaqwsx/bcthesis/caching.md

 Trading off time for space is a basic approach to improving the time efficiency and scalability of software tools.
-Storing results of intermediate results can be significantly less consuming then re-computation and thus bring a speed up of a tool.
+Storing results of intermediate results can be significantly less time consuming than re-computation and thus bring a speed up of a tool.

 In this chapter we present our motivation for proposing and implementing several
 \smt queries caching techniques for \smt data store in \symdivine.
 We provide a